 Scott K. Ginsburg Professor of Law Nan Hunter brings expertise in constitutional law, feminist legal theory, federal court litigation and health law to the Georgetown faculty.
 From 2011 to 2016, she served as Associate Dean for Georgetown’s LL.M. and S.J.D. programs.
 As Associate Dean, she was responsible for all academic questions related to the two programs.
-Dean Hunter is also a tenured member of the Georgetown Law faculty.

-Dean Hunter’s primary scholarship has spanned three areas: state regulation of sexuality and gender, health law, and procedure.
-Her work has been published in many law journals, and several of her articles have been selected for reprinting in anthologies.
+Professor Hunter’s scholarship has been published in many law journals, and several of her articles have been selected for reprinting in anthologies.
 With William Eskridge, she wrote the first casebook to conceptualize sexuality and gender law as embodying a dynamic relationship between state regulation, sexual practices, and gender norms.
-Her most recent health law scholarship focuses on the intersection of health care systems with democratic theory.
+Her most recent law and social movement scholarship focuses on the ramifications of the same-sex marriage campaign for democratic theory.
 Her awards include the Pioneer of Courage award from the American Foundation for AIDS Research and the inaugural Edie Windsor Lifetime Achievement Award from Equality Florida.

 Contributions to Law Reviews and Other Scholarly Journals